 Now that you know what to do to get your puppy to stop biting you, let’s talk about what not to do.

 - Never physically punish your puppy for biting.
 Don’t hit, slap, or otherwise physically punish your puppy when they bite you.
 Physical punishment can make your puppy afraid of you, which will not only make the training process harder, but can damage your relationship with your new family member.

 - Don’t try to pull away when your puppy bites you.
-If your puppy bites down hard, you might be tempted to jerk your hand away—but don’t.
-Your puppy might interpret this behavior as a game, which can make them more excited—and make them bite down harder.
+If your puppy bites down hard, you might be tempted to jerk your hand away, but don’t.
+Your puppy might interpret this behavior as a game, which can make them more excited and cause them bite down harder.

 Say Buh-Bye To Puppy Biting

-Puppy biting can feel like a real nuisance—but now that you know the answer to “how do I stop my puppy from biting?” those pesky little nips will soon be a thing of the past.
+Puppy biting can feel like a real nuisance, but now that you have some training solutions, those pesky little nips will soon be a thing of the past.